jmillxyz/Win32-OpenSSH-wiki/Install-Win32-OpenSSH.md

 1. Configuring the default ssh shell (optional)

+If you configure a default shell, ensure that OpenSSH installation path is in system PATH.
+If not already present, amend system PATH and restart sshd service.

 On the server side, configure the default ssh shell in the windows registry.

 `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\OpenSSH\DefaultShell` - Full path (case sensitive) of the shell executable